bolticio/integrations/README.md

 ## 🧩 What are Integrations?

-Integrations define how Fynd connects with external platforms such as Shopify, Salesforce, Zoho, etc. Each integration enables secure and configurable data exchange, API access, and automation workflows with third-party services.
+Integrations define how Boltic connects with external platforms such as Shopify, Salesforce, Zoho, etc. Each integration enables secure and configurable data exchange, API access, and automation workflows with third-party services.

 ---